Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Map/DownloadPreplannedMap/readme.md

 `PreplannedUpdateMode` can be used to set the way the preplanned map area receives updates in several ways:

 * `NoUpdates` - No updates will be performed.
-This mode is intended for when a static snapshot of the data is required, and it does not create a replica.
+This mode is intended for when a static snapshot of the data is required, and it does not create a replica on the service.
 This is the mode used for this sample.
 * `SyncWithFeatureServices` - Changes, including local edits, will be synced directly with the underlying feature services.
 This is the default update mode.
 * `DownloadScheduledUpdates` - Scheduled, read-only updates will be downloaded from the online map area and applied to the local mobile geodatabases.